The National Consumers League’s annual guide to help working teens stay safe in the workplace

 - In November 2005, two teenagers were killed and seven were injured when their van flipped near Phoenix, Arizona.
-The vehicle crossed a median strip, and ended up in the opposite lanes of a freeway.
+The vehicle crossed a median strip and ended up in the opposite lanes of a freeway.
 All nine occupants, who worked for a magazine subscription company, were thrown from the vehicle.

-- A month earlier, 20-year-old, James Crawford, was ejected and killed from a van in Georgia.
+- A month earlier, 20-year-old, James Crawford, was ejected from a van and killed in Georgia.
 Eighteen young adults were crammed into the 15-passenger van.
 The driver fell asleep and was allegedly driving under the influence of marijuana.
 The occupants were heading north from Florida to sell magazine subscriptions.